onion2k/split-view/README.md

 ## Accessibility

-The aim of `<split-view>` is provide an accessible image comparison component.

 ### Accessibility labels

 `<split-view>` accepts two labels that are used for accessibilty;

-`split-view-label` - An aria-label value for the component `slider-label` - A label used to describe the slider
+- `split-view-label` - An aria-label value for the component
+- `slider-label` - A label used to describe the slider

 ### Focus outline